Cheesebaron/Cheesebaron.MvxPlugins/README.md

 In Visual Studio 2015 RC Microsoft made several changes that require you to modify your solution.
 - They removed the Windows Phone 8.0 SDK, but provide a Windows Phone 8.1 SDK.
 This will break your WP project.
 You can work around the issue by installing the SDK from within VS 2013.
-However it is easier to upgrade to Windows 8.1.
+However it is easier to upgrade the project to Windows 8.1.
 - They added Xamarin support for Windows 8.1 as a Target.
-This however changes the Portable Library Profile you need to conform to in your solution.
+This changes the Portable Library Profile you need you will use in your solution.

-FormsPresenters has a Portable library, and the example solution "Movies" also has a PCL
+FormsPresenters project has a Portable library, and the example projects "Movies" also use a PCL

 The FormsPresenters.Core project (Portable) had the following targets
 * .NET Framework 4.5,